SwedbankPay/developer.swedbankpay.com/payments/swish/after-payment.md

 A payment resource has a set of operations that can be performed on it, from its creation to its completion.
-The operations available at any given time vary between payment methods and depends on the current state of the payment resource.
+The operations available at any given time vary between payment instruments and depends on the current state of the payment resource.
 A list of possible operations for Swish Payments and their explanation is given below.